-3. A licence, under the Code, whereby non-BSC Parties could sign up to receive access to data currently available to all BSC Parties.
+3. A licence, whereby non-BSC Parties could sign up to receive access to data currently available to all BSC Parties.

-The Settlement Standing Modification Group (SSMG) has assessed Modification Proposal P114, and the detail of the assessment is provided in the Assessment Report for Modification Proposal P114 (Reference 4).
+The Settlement Standing Modification Group (SSMG) has assessed modification Proposal P114, and the detail of the assessment is provided in the Assessment Report for Modification Proposal P114 (Reference 4).

 It was the view of the SSMG that there were issues surrounding the use of BSC Party status as a means of accessing information.
-The SSMG concluded that through the creation of a data licensing arrangement, under the Code, issues raised by allowing non-trading BSC Parties to remain within the Code would be addressed.
-A data licensing approach forms Proposed Modification P114.
+The SSMG concluded that through the creation of a licence outside the Code, which LEGs could sign to receive data, issues raised by allowing non-Trading BSC Parties to remain within the Code would be addressed.
+This approach forms Proposed Modification P102.

-During the Assessment Procedure the SSMG considered a further solution involving publication of data on the public access BMRS Website.
+During the Assessment Procedure the SSMG consider a further solution involving publication of data on the public access BMRS Website.
 However the majority of the SSMG concluded that this approach failed to address cost recovery issues and provided insufficient control over access to data.
 Therefore the SSMG agreed that this solution would not better facilitate the Applicable BSC Objectives, as compared to the Proposed Modification.
-There is no Alternative Modification P114.
+Therefore there is no Alternative Modification P114.